duanliying/KalmanFilterFollower/README.md

 	 						 predict the upcoming position of the tracked object.

 Misc/ contains all project files not needed for build.
+Gnuplot format files, *.gpt, for all grapsh generated for presentation.
 The project proposal is included in this folder.

 Scripts/ contains bash scripts that will allow running the presentation on the